trema/testfirst-trema/intro/intro.md

 	@@@ ruby
 	# Test example: A unittest of MyController controller
 	#
-	#   The following tests that contoller's packet_in handler
+	#   The following tests that controller's packet_in handler
 	#   is invoked when a packet is arrived.

 	network { # Setup test environment